 Many scientific disciplines generate high dimensional data sets which are hard to interpret.
 The purpose of this theme is to provide tools to assist scientists in analysing their data.
-This encompasses both visualisation techniques, aimed at drawing attention to feaures of interest, as well as low-level graphics/rendering optimizations intended to speed up the investigation of large data sets with many graphical primtives.
-We are particularly interested in visualisation techniques suited to astronomy data, since this ties in to current projects in that area.
+This encompasses both visualisation techniques, aimed at drawing attention to feaures of interest, as well as low-level graphics/rendering optimizations intended to speed up the investigation of large data sets with many graphical primitives.
+We are particularly interested in visualisation techniques suited to the massive data sets produced by modern astronomical instruments and high-fidelity simulations of cosmic evolution.

 GPGPU and manycore Computing/Simulation

 Following on from decision to build Square Kilometer Array in South Africa, our main focus is on high-performance algorithms for radio-astronomy.